-D950 Null Indications
+D950 Null

-When a control is being written, a Null indication is provided.
-In basic terms, the null indication provides information regarding the difference between the current value of a control and its Read Mix value.
+WRITE is the primary data recording mode of the system.
+Controls in WRITE ENABLE are armed for recording and those in WRITE RECORD will write changes to a new Mix Pass.
+WRITE Rules: Record Off: WRITE ENABLE: The control acts the same as if it were in READ (replaying the mix Read data), but is armed to go into WRITE RECORD.
+A new Mix Pass is not generated unless RECORD is engaged.
+Record On: WRITE RECORD: The absolute value (level) of the control is written into a new Mix Pass.
+Read mix values are overwritten.
+At the end of a pass in which at least one control was in WRITE RECORD, a new Mix Pass is generated based upon the Active Mix Pass and the newly recorded data.
+Note: WRITE RECORD is a destructive mode in regard that previously written data is overwritten.
+However, mix data is never lost because a new Mix Pass is generated at the end of every RECORD pass.
+All Mix Passes are retained in the Mix Tree unless purposely deleted.
+Indications When a control is being written, a Null indication is provided.
+In basic terms, the null indication provides information regarding the difference be- tween the current value of a control and its Read Mix value.
 Write mode null indications are handled the same for faders and encoders, however null indications are given only for the last encoder used.

-Rotary Null Indicators:

-For the last knob touched...
-Always shows the difference between the rotary value and the effective read value.
+Rotary Null Indicators: For the last knob touched Always shows the difference between the rotary value and the effective read value.
 En exception is to show the offset form the trim null point when in TRIM mode (this is always the absolute position of the rotary from 0 dB or the center value).